Jonathan dos Santos: International career

 Dos Santos made his senior national team debut in a friendly against Colombia on 30 September 2009.
 He was substituted for Patricio Araujo in the 72nd minute; Colombia won the game 2–1.
 This meant that he represented his national team before debuting for his club team.

 On 3 March 2010, Dos Santos played 61 minutes against New Zealand.
 During the match, off a corner from Cuauhtémoc Blanco, the ball rolled towards him and he shot from outside the box but hit the crossbar.
 Dos Santos was left out of Mexico's 23-man final squad for the 2010 FIFA World Cup.

 In May 2011, Dos Santos was left out of the 2011 Gold Cup final squad.
 On 24 May 2011, he was called up to play the Copa América.
 He was subsequently dismissed from the team due to indiscipline.

 On 29 February 2012, Dos Santos returned to the Mexico national team for a friendly against Colombia in Miami, Florida, in which they lost 2–0.

 In November 2014, after a two-year absence with the national team, Dos Santos was called up by coach Miguel Herrera for the friendly matches against the Netherlands and Belarus on 12 and 18 November, respectively.

 In 2015, Dos Santos was called up to Mexico's friendly against Ecuador and Paraguay.
 Jonathan did not start nor play in Ecuador's friendly, but he started in Paraguay's friendly which led to a 1–0 win against them at Arrowhead Stadium in Kansas City, Missouri.
 He was called back up for two friendlies against Costa Rica and Honduras where both matches were drawn, and he was also called up for the 2015 Gold Cup, starting in every match as Mexico won the tournament.

 In June 2018, Dos Santos was named in Mexico's 23-man squad for the World Cup in Russia.

 On 26 March 2019, Dos Santos scored his first ever senior international goal, opening the scoring in a 4–2 friendly win over Paraguay.
 In June 2019, he was named in Mexico's 23-man squad for the 2019 Gold Cup.
 He scored the lone goal in a 1–0 victory over the United States in the final.
 He was subsequently listed in the tournament's Best XI.

+On 7 July 2019, Dos Santos scored an impressive volley in the 73rd minute that ended up being the winning goal for Mexico against the United States in the 2019 CONCACAF Gold Cup final.